mrvnthss/mind-brain-behavior/README.md

 ### Visual Object Perception

+Shape-based object recognition theories propose that the visual system compares the twodimensional image of a viewed object to representations stored in memory to recognise an object.
+Recognition is declared if a representation is found that closely matches the image projected onto the retina.
+While agreeing on this overall approach, recognition theories based on shape differ significantly regarding how representations are stored in memory and how these are matched to the images of viewed objects.
+For example, these theories can be differentiated by their degree of view-dependency and the dimensionality of the stored representations.
+In my essay, I review a study by Bülthoff & Edelman ([1992](#buelthoff-edelman)), which suggests that the visual system likely represents objects by multiple 'two-dimensional snapshots' and uses an approximation scheme for recognition.

 ## References

 - <a id='brainard-ptb'></a> Brainard, D. H. (1997).
 The Psychophysics Toolbox. *Spatial vision, 10*(4), 433–436. [https://doi.org/10.1163/156856897X00357](https://doi.org/10.1163/156856897X00357)

+- <a id='buelthoff-edelman'></a> Bülthoff, H. H., & Edelman, S. (1992).
+Psychophysical support for a two-dimensional view interpolation theory of object recognition. *Proceedings of the National Academy of Sciences, 89*(1), 60–64. [https://doi.org/10.1073/pnas.89.1.60](https://doi.org/10.1073/pnas.89.1.60)

 - <a id='eeglab'></a> Delorme, A., & Makeig, S. (2004).
 EEGLAB: an open source toolbox for analysis of single-trial EEG dynamics including independent component analysis. *Journal of Neuroscience Methods, 134*(1), 9–21. [https://doi.org/10.1016/j.jneumeth.2003.10.009](https://doi.org/10.1016/j.jneumeth.2003.10.009)